gowerrobert/StochOpt.jl/README.md

 Chih-Chung Chang and Chih-Jen Lin, ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011. <bf>
   Software available at http://www.csie.ntu.edu.tw/~cjlin/libsvm

-For update to date references, see https://perso.telecom-paristech.fr/rgower/publications.html
+For up-to-date references see https://perso.telecom-paristech.fr/rgower/publications.html

 # TODO
 * The option "exacterror" is obsolete for now since minimizeFunc runs assuming there is and prob.fsol.